Module 1: Web Requests

 Overview

 HTTP headers pass information between the client and the server.
 Some headers are specific to requests, others to responses, and some apply to both.
-Headers are written as Header-Name: value
+Headers are written as Header-Name: value and may contain multiple values separated by commas.

 Headers are commonly categorized as: